tmpfs/async-validate/README.md

 It is typical to treat required fields that only contain whitespace as errors.
 To add an additional test for a string that consists solely of whitespace add a `whitespace` property to a rule with a value of `true`.
 The rule must be a `string` type.

+You may wish to sanitize user input instead of testing for whitespace, see [transform](#transform) for an example that would allow you to strip whitespace.

 ### Deep Rules